launchcodedev/app-config/docs/guide/webpack/README.md

 // here, a user could specify my-site.com/?config={"foo":"bar"}
-// we'll read the parameter as JSON, and merge it on top of the config if (queryParameters.has('config')) {
+// we'll read the parameter as JSON, and merge it on top of the config
+// the reading and merging strategy here are up to you entirely

+if (queryParameters.has('config')) {
   const overrides = JSON.parse(queryParameters.get('config'));